List of My Little Pony: Friendship Is Magic characters: Cake family

+Pie family

+' – The Pies are Pinkie Pie's immediate family who lives on a rock farm outside of Ponyville.
+They are depicted as a clan of dour, drably-colored Amish-like earth ponies in contrast to Pinkie's bright appearance and extroverted personality.
+They consist of Pinkie's father Igneous Rock Pie (voiced by Terry Klassen in "The Cutie Mark Chronicles" and Peter New in "Hearthbreakers"), mother Cloudy Quartz (voiced by Andrea Libman in "Hearthbreakers") and three sisters (all voiced by Ingrid Nilson): Limestone Pie, the surly oldest sister whose tough, sharp-tongued, headstrong, and seemingly allergic to anything resembling softness or vulnerability; Marble Pie, Pinkie's withdrawn, younger twin and Maud Pie, an older sister who rarely expresses emotion, although obsessed with rocks and has a pet rock named Boulder, is described by Apple Bloom to be "quite nice once you get to know her a little" in "Hearthbreakers".
+Mudbriar, is Maud's boyfriend who first appears in the season eight episode "The Maud Couple"; he is a male Earth pony whose cutie mark and personality are literally and figuratively a "stick in the mud", respectively, and has a pet stick named Twiggy.
+The Cake family are Pinkie's adoptive/surrogate family.

 Other characters by region

 Most recurring characters established within the fictional universe of the television show are expanded and more prominent in the comics, presented with complex, multi-issue story arcs.
 The comics provide stories based on the established fictional universe of the television show; the comic faithfully follows the show canon, but the show does not technically follow the comic canon.
 Though the comic, like the show, is aimed at young children, the writers and artists have consistently taken creative risks, including expanding Sombra's backstory, introducing Scootaloo's aunts as a married LGBT couple and more.